Brayden-Zhang/brayden-zhang.github.io/_pages/about.md

 #     <p>University of Toronto</p>
 #     <p>Toronto, Canada</p>

-# news: true # includes a list of news items
-education : true
+news: true # includes a list of news items education : true
-# experience: true
+experience: true
 # selected_papers: true # includes a list of papers marked as "selected={true}"
-# social: true # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Brayden!
-Thanks for visiting my (work-in-progress) website.
+Hi!
+Thanks for visiting my website.

 I'm a student at the University of Toronto studying Engineering Science.
 I'm interested in a wide range of topics, including machine learning, robotics, geography, and software development.

+Check out my blog for updates on my work and interests.

+**Research Interests:** Reinforcement Learning & Optimal Control, Robotics Simulations, Computer Vision, Weather Forecasting, and more!

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.